ray-project/ray/doc/source/installation.rst

 .. danger::

     These versions will have newer features but are subject to more bugs.
-If you encounter crashes or other instability, please revert to the latest stable version.
+If you encounter crashes or other instabilities, please revert to the latest stable version.

 .. code-block:: bash